RogueLemons/EasyC/IronCLib/README.md

 if (!res.ok) { /* handle error */ }
 ```

-### Multi-threading
+### Multithreading and Cooperative Jobs
 Standardized interface to create and manage threads across platforms.
 Comes with tasks (threads), mutexes, atomics, and a thread sleep.

+Also includes a lightweight cooperative job system for single-threaded step-based scheduling (coroutines-style, no OS threads).

 #### Atomic integers
 IronC provides one portable atomic 32-bit integer, safely set and accessed across threads.